prramach/IndexedDBServices/README.md

     this_idxdbsvc.getStoreItemByIndexKeyRange(storeName:string,indexName:string,IndexKeyRange:IDBKeyRange)
 ~~~
 You should Initialize and create your database in initIdxDB() method.
-The service code created a smaple db , sample store and Index .
+Ths service code created with  smaple db , sample store and Index .
 Modify the InitIdxDB accordingly.
+Once the DB setup you can Inject the service in any angualr class to interact with you DB.

+Pease note this is the simplest version of the code .
+I will add more feratures and refine the code in future versions.
+Thanks @prajith_ram